ENOUGH Grantees

 San Mar Family & Community Services: Bester Community of Hope (South End Hagerstown, Washington County)

-Track 2 (Partnership Development) Awardees
+Track 2 (Plan Development) Awardees

 Anne Arundel County Partnership for Children, Youth, and Families (Pumphrey / Brooklyn Park, Anne Arundel County)